MostAwesomeDude/construct/docs/misc.rst

 Numpy
 ----------

-Numpy arrays can be preserved and retrived along with their dtype, shape and items.
-Otherwise, if dtype is known, you could use PrefixedArray, and if shape is known too, you could use Array.
-However this class is more convenient.
+Numpy arrays can be preserved and retrived along with their element type (dtype), dimensions (shape) and items.
+This is effectuated using the Numpy binary protocol, so parsing blobs produced by this class with other langagues (or other frameworks than Numpy for that matter) is not possible.
+Otherwise you could use PrefixedArray but this class is more convenient.

 >>> import numpy
 >>> Numpy.build(numpy.asarray([1,2,3]))